- Brief Tour of Transmission Gears and How They Work

 The puller bolt head is 30 mm and I have a 30 mm impact socket that fits it.
 The flange and output shaft are tapered and can stay stuck together.
 If they won’t separate, you can use a hammer to hit the top of the socket to help shock it loose.
 My flange was tightly connected, but did finally separate with a loud “pop” without resorting to the hammer.

 With the flange removed, I can see the large output shaft seal that I will replace.

-The flange has a helical thread that engages the speedometer drive.
+The flange has a helical spline that engages the speedometer drive.
 I remove the speedometer drive easily.

 The output flange does not show any sign of damage.